theirc/airbel/src/_projects/post-harvest-loss.md

       * Spent time with caregivers in remote villages in western Tanzania to
       understand:
         * How they are affected by post-harvest loss?
-        * What advice to they have for raising healthy children?
+        * What advice do they have for raising healthy children?
         * What actions would they like to be able to take and what would they need to do it?
       * Consulted providers in SAM-affected areas to understand the local drivers of SAM